DivakarGC/self-notes/list_of_tools.md

 2. **Current Sensor (INA260)** - Current sensor by Texas Instruments.

 ### Additional Information
-- **16,600/-** - Possibly a cost or budget related to components.
+- **16,600/-** - Possibly a cost or budget related to some components.
-- **-110/Cofsils + mosquito rup.** - Not directly related to electronics, could be personal reminders or other notes.
+- **-110/-** - Not directly related to electronics, could be personal reminders or other notes I honestly forgot.

 ### List of Manufacturers Mentioned
 1. **NXP - USA** - Manufacturer of microcontrollers and other semiconductors.